Pesto is a classic condiment that everyone loves. This recipe is both delicious and vegan – so if you’re a fan of pesto, check it out!

 Nutritional yeast is a deactivated yeast used in vegetarian and vegan cooking as a flavor enhancer, often combined with other ingredients to mimic the cheese flavor.

-To store pesto, transfer it into a small jar, cover it with a thin layer of oil, and store it in the fridge for up to 5 days.
+Refrigerator: transfer the vegan pesto to a small jar, cover it with a thin layer of extra virgin olive oil, seal it, and store it in the fridge for up to 5 days.

 Thawing depends on use.
-If you use it with pasta, just throw it in a mixing bowl and melt it with ½ cup of pasta cooking water.
-If you use it as a spread, then thaw it in the refrigerator overnight.
+If you use it with pasta, throw it in a mixing bowl and melt it with 1/2 cup of pasta cooking water.
+Thaw it in the refrigerator overnight if you use it as a spread.

 Equipment